cedadev/nlds-client/docs/user_guide/source/step_by_step.rst

     :width: 50 %
     :align: center

 5. Click ``Apply for Access``, fill out the form and click ``Apply``.
-This will make a request to the JASMIN team, who will answer your request and either confirm or deny your access to the GWS.
+This will make a request to the GWS Manager, who will answer your request and either confirm or deny your access to the GWS.
 You need to await an email detailing the outcome of this decision before proceeding to the next step.

 .. _object_store_access: